tiny-pilot/tinypilot/ARCHITECTURE.md

   * To handle requests for keystrokes or mouse movements, the backend needs something faster than regular HTTP REST requests, so it uses a WebSockets channel.

 The backend is responsible for sending keyboard and mouse input to the target computer via its USB gadgets (see [USB gadgets](#usb-gadgets) section, below).

-## TinyPilot frontend

-TinyPilot's frontend is pure HTML/CSS/JS.
-It has no build or compilation step and no framework like Vue, Angular, or React.
-It uses external libraries as little as possible.

-The frontend makes heavy use of [HTML Custom Elements](https://css-tricks.com/creating-a-custom-element-from-scratch/).
-Modern browsers support these natively.
-TinyPilot's custom elements try to mirror the style of Vue's [Single File Components](https://vuejs.org/v2/guide/single-file-components.html).

-TinyPilot's custom elements can be found in [app/templates/custom-elements](./app/templates/custom-elements).

 ## USB gadgets